In3 Capital Group, Santa Cruz, CA 95061 USA

 As a result of this challenge, investor and developer perception can diverge greatly over simple things.
 This diversity of perspectives is fortunate, in a way, but can also be like searching for one’s capital “soul mate” and getting half way pregnant before noticing fundamental incompatibility.
 Disagreements about perceived risk/reward (net value of future performance, discounted to reflect their perception of what could go wrong) that turn into irreconcilable differences are sadly common.
 Due to this complexity, and to avoid a non-productive argument, too many investors won’t comment on what they perceive, they’ll just say “pass” to most deals in front of them.
 This deprives the developer with a chance to learn how to improve.
 But the braver investors will relay their concerns and sometimes (if they see the situation as workable) attempt to negotiate.

 Traditional project investors sort through dozens of opportunities and evaluate, to the best of their ability, seeming anomalies or problems, ranging from “big red flags” (hopefully none of those will be found, as their perceived severity greatly limits cooperation), to items they consider more garden-variety issues (a missing permit or contract), sometimes surfaced mostly to gain an upper hand for negotiating terms.
 At other times, investors simply seek to understand whether or not the project warrants further discussion.
-All of this adds to mutual costs, and delays investors from “cutting to the chase” to make an offer.
+All of this adds to mutual costs, and delays investors from “cutting to the chase” to make at least an indicative if not binding offer.

-To developers, this may seem like they’re picking on certain facts while completely ignoring a project’s virtues.
+To developers, this may seem like they’re picking on certain facts while completely ignoring a project’s uniqueness (innovative differences and sometimes advantages), which often provides the key to its value and virtues.
 Certain investor “hot button” issues, if identified at all, can seem entirely irrational to project developers and promoters already familiar with the strengths of their deal.
 This communication gap is legendary — and also quite solvable, thankfully.

 Examples of this conundrum, based on patterns we have observed (they usually unfold just in time to provide 20/20 hindsight):